AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-28-nfts-are-a-problem/index.md

 This whole NFT craze reminds me of the poem *Ozymandias* by Percy Bysshe Shelley:

 {% quote "Ozymandias, Poetry Foundation", "https://www.poetryfoundation.org/poems/46565/ozymandias" %}
-I met a traveller from an antique land,<br>
+I met a traveller from an antique land,
-Who said—“Two vast and trunkless legs of stone<br>
+Who said—“Two vast and trunkless legs of stone
 Stand in the desert. . . .
-Near them, on the sand,<br>
-Half sunk a shattered visage lies, whose frown,<br>
+Near them, on the sand, Half sunk a shattered visage lies, whose frown,
-And wrinkled lip, and sneer of cold command,<br>
+And wrinkled lip, and sneer of cold command,
-Tell that its sculptor well those passions read<br>
+Tell that its sculptor well those passions read
-Which yet survive, stamped on these lifeless things,<br>
-The hand that mocked them, and the heart that fed;<br>
+Which yet survive, stamped on these lifeless things, The hand that mocked them, and the heart that fed;
-And on the pedestal, these words appear:<br>
+And on the pedestal, these words appear:
-My name is Ozymandias, King of Kings;<br>
+My name is Ozymandias, King of Kings;
-Look on my Works, ye Mighty, and despair!<br>
+Look on my Works, ye Mighty, and despair!
 Nothing beside remains.
-Round the decay<br>
+Round the decay
-Of that colossal Wreck, boundless and bare<br>
+Of that colossal Wreck, boundless and bare
 The lone and level sands stretch far away.
 {% endquote %}